johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-06-25-azure-devops-pull-requests-dynamic-required-reviewers/index.md

 1. Dynamically adds required a reviewer, if appropriate.
 The way we choose which reviewers are added is down to us to choose.
 It's entirely flexible.
 It could be based on the code being changed or the people involved in the pull request, or indeed something else.
 If no reviewer is added, the pipeline passes.
 If a reviewer is added the pipeline is then failed.
 OR
 2. If the required reviewers has already been assigned, check if they have approved the pull request.
 If they have, the pipeline will pass.
 If they haven't, the pipeline will fail.

-The thing to pay attention to is that the pipeline will fail if the required reviewers have not given their approval by the end of the pipeline run.
+The thing to pay attention to is that the pipeline will fail if dynamically assigned required reviewers have not given their approval by the end of the pipeline run.
 This applies equally if the pipeline is running for the first time against a pull request and assigning the reviewers. **This means that the pull request cannot be completed until any dynamically assigned required reviewers have approved it.**

 This is the part that makes your risk and audit teams happy.
-You cannot circumvent the required reviewers; the pipeline failing will prevent the pull request from being completed until the required reviewers have approved it.
+You cannot circumvent the required reviewers; the pipeline failing will prevent the pull request from being merged / completed until the required reviewers have approved it.
 This is a way to ensure that the code is reviewed by the appropriate people before it is merged into the main branch.

 I mentioned "clunky" earlier.
 The clunkiness comes from the need to rerun the build validation pipeline in the Azure DevOps UI when the approval has been given.
 This is because there is no way (that I'm aware of) to trigger the build validation pipeline when a reviewer approval has been provided.
 So, if the required reviewers approve the pull request, you will need to rerun the build validation pipeline to ensure that it passes and the pull request can be completed.